KennethNguyen/instagram-post-clone/README.md

   ]
 ```
 ## Progress Update
 - There's still a few UI components and details left to be done.
 Since there's 2 versions with similarities, the best approach might be to create one Post component that takes in a version prop to determine whether to accomodate the version 1 or version 2 design of the Instagram post.
 This can save on import resources and performance when bundling/rendering the app but for the sake of time I'm going to create separate version 1 and version 2 components.
 After the UI, I'm going to finish the rest of the functionalities.
+My worries right now is how the landscape version would look since the UI components are mostly accomodated for the portrait version right now.

 ## Notes
 - It was my first time working with Redux, but I knew about Redux + Redux Toolkit and I was familiar with state management in React from using Context API + useReducer so getting Redux set up (especially with CRA redux toolkit boilerplate) went pretty quick but there were some issues with syntax and figuring out which part of the redux store state I was working with in the reducers and from useSelector().